RRTogunov/MSPaintComputer/README.md

 Tip: press "b" to activate the fill tool, press "i" to activate the colour-picker tool (when you click to select a colour, it will automatically switch back to the fill tool, so you only need to press "b" once at the start).

 To expedite execution, included in the repository is autohotkey (V2) autoclicker called autoclicker.ahk, which is triggered using the shortcut: Capslock + `.
-Current autoclicker assumes circuit is made within example grid_template.png, that paint is open at 100% zoom, scrolled to the top right (with excess canvas extending past screen to bottom left), and a screen resoltion of 1920 x 1200.
+Current autoclicker assumes circuit is made within example grid_template.png and a screen resoltion of 1920 x 1200.

 ## Example GIFs
 Ripple-carry adder calculating 203 + 110 = 313 (in binary: 11001011 + 01101110 = 00111001 + carry 1):